MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

   1. For **Region**, select your desired region.
   1. Keep default values for other fields.

-1. In the **Logs & metrics** blade, you can select **Send subscription activity logs** and **Send Azure resource logs for all defined resources** to monitor the Azure resources.
+1. In the **Logs & metrics** blade, select **Send subscription activity logs** and **Send Azure resource logs for all defined resources** to monitor the Azure resources.
 However, this tutorial focuses solely on WLS logs and doesn't cover infrastructure logs.
-1. Select **Create** to start the deployment.
+1. You can skip the sections **Azure OpenAI configuration** and **Tags**.
+1. Follow the remaining steps in the article.

-After the deployment succeeds, continue to the section [Launch Kibana](#launch-kibana).
+After the deployment succeeds, continue to the next section in this article, [Launch Kibana](#launch-kibana).

 ### Launch Kibana